Welcome to Aegina island

 The airport of Athens is the closest airport to Piraeus from where the boats leave to Aegina island.
 Bus X96 will take you between 60 and 90 minutes from the airport to the Piraeus port.
 Aegina is located at only a 40 minute Flying Dolphin distance from Piraeus.
 The regular ferry takes around 75 minutes.

 Aegina has a big variety of beaches, you can find them all around the island.
 There are sandy beaches with and without beach bars, sunbeds and umbrellas, beaches with shallow water and beach sites where you can jump in deep waters.
-Beaches with sunbeds operate from around 1/2 May until 1/2 September.
+Beaches with sunbeds operate “normally” from around 15 May until 15 September.
 Don’t miss Moni, the little inhabited island which is located opposite Perdika and that can be reached by boat.

 What to see & do

 Aegina is a place of rich history.
-The Temple of Aphaia is arguably the jewel in the crown of Aegina island.
-The best thing about spending your holidays here is that the place itself allows you to do so many things and perform a number of activities.
-Swimming, enjoying the beaches, sightseeing, discovering the island, sailing, walking, cycling, wining & dining are just a few of the attractions that make your holidays on Aegina worthwhile.
+The Temple of Aphaia is arguably the jewel in the crown of Aegina island, wander around Paleachora, visit the archeological site of Kolona.
+Spend your Aegina holidays swimming, enjoying the beaches, sightseeing, discovering the island, sailing, walking, cycling, wining & dining.
+Are you looking for a guide?
+Visit neighbouring islands or combine Aegina with a day trip to Athens.

 Aegina is the island of the pistachio nuts.
 They are called in Greek: “Fistikia”.
 The harvest of the pistachios is celebrated every year in September with “The Aegina Fistiki Festival”.
-The Aegina Fistiki Fest is a a 4 days festival with lots of food, music, dance, theatre & art.
+The Aegina Fistiki Fest is a a 4 days festival in September with lots of food, music, dance, theatre & art.
+The dates for the 12th festival will be announced at the end of January.

 The island of Agios Nektarios